idank/holykeebs-docs/guides/keyboard/index.md

 ![top-plates-switches-pushed](./top-plates-switches-pushed.jpg)

 After the top plate is secure against the PCB, push the rest of the switches in.

-If the top plate is pressed against the PCB in some places, pull it up by inserting tweezers or the end of a switch puller into the gap.
+If your keyboard needs the top plate to be flush against the switches and you find it isn't in some places, pull it up by inserting tweezers or the end of a switch puller into the gap.

 ![top-plates-lift](./top-plates-lift.jpg)